telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

       }

 With this modelling, the Context Broker will be storing the actual picture of the Theater: which seats have been sold and which seats haven't.
-The history of each seat could also be made available (by means of the STH), giving information of past plays.
+The history of each seat could also be made available (by means of the STH and other history persistence backend), giving information of past plays.
 And all that, following the performance and modelling recommendations.

 This approach has some caveats, though: